fengyanshi/fengyanshi.github.io/physics.rst

  *  Cbrk2:  parameter C2 in Kennedy et al. (2000).
 Default: 0.35

- .. note::  Cbrk1 and Cbrk2 are re-calibrated in Choi et al. (2018).
+ .. note::  Cbrk1 and Cbrk2 were re-calibrated in Choi et al. (2018).
 C1 is around 0.45 in FUNWAVE-TVD, instead of C1=0.65 used in Kennedy et al.

  *  SWE\_ETA\_DEP: ratio of height/depth for switching from Boussinesq to NSWE for shock-capturing breaking.
 The value is :math:`\sim` 0.80.